crvernon/forfun/README.md

 # forfun
 Educational purposes
 Hi this is Kristian changing some things.
-Cheers.